 If on average each British person could ‘lend’ £1000 towards a British Infrastructure Bank, immediately more than £40bn of ‘zero-interest’ investment could be leveraged towards the future of this country.
 By taking a not-for-profit, but not-for-loss mentality, the intention of this bank would be making investments in infrastructure that will bring the average standard of living in this country upwards, while ensuring sufficient oversight that this investment can continue well into the future.

-Whether through taking water companies into a form of ‘community’ ownership, building ‘affordable’ houses, what infrastructure matters to the British people should be guided by them, and built by them, not just for now, but for the generations to come that may look at the general state of disrepair with no confidence in our shared future.
+Whether through taking water companies into a form of ‘community’ ownership, building ‘affordable’ houses, what infrastructure matters to the British people should be guided by them, and built by them, not just for now, but for the generations to come that will take a look at the general state of disrepair we have left our infrastructure in.
+We need to invest now, so they can grow up with confidence in our shared future.